Deim0s13/my-demo-app/docs/03-application-development.md

 This document describes the steps I took to develop the My Demo App project.

+## 3.1 Prerequisites

+### 3.1.1 Python Environment

+- **Python 3.11** was installed on my development machine.
+- A Python virtual environment was set up in the `src/backend/` directory to manage project dependencies.
+- All necessary Python packages were installed via `pip` using the `requirements.txt` file.

+### PostgreSQL Setup

+- PostgreSQL was installed and running.
+- The database was created and properly configured.
+- The database connection string was correctly set in the `config.py` file.

 ## 3.1 Project Structure

 The project is organized into the following structure: